enochchau/bulb.nvim/README.md

 # Bulb

+Bulb is a Neovim plugin that allows you to seamlessly include Fennel in your configs.
+You can require Fennel modules from Lua and visa-versa.

 Bulb was originally made for use with a Makefile in Neovim's headless mode.
 In that regard, it adheres more closely to the compile -> run cycle rather than automatic compilation provided by other Neovim Fennel plugins.